Tools I use and recommend to others.

 Devices

-• Switch OLED
+• Switch 2

 • iPhone

-The blue bubble in messages makes me feel like less of an outsider. 🤣
+The blue bubble in Messages makes me feel like less of an outsider. 🤣

 • Beyerdynamic DT 770